sagemath/sage/src/doc/en/installation/source.rst

 If you want to use `Tcl/Tk <https://www.tcl.tk/>`_ libraries in Sage, and you are going to use your OS's Python3 as Sage's Python, you merely need to install its **Tkinter** module.
-On Lunix systems, it is usually provided by the **python3-tk** or a similarly named (e.g. **python3-tkinter**) package, which can be installed using::
+On Linux systems, it is usually provided by the **python3-tk** or a similarly named (e.g. **python3-tkinter**) package, which can be installed using::